Read original article here: http://www.cmswire.com/information-management/gartner-predicts-a-file-sync-and-share-vanishing-act-in-latest-mq/

 While Gartner applauded Mountain View, Calif.-based Egnyte's file analysis, analytics support, content management, and automated user and IT administrator reporting, it noted something equally as impressive: The analysts wrote that "Egnyte's customer satisfaction is generally high and is the highest of all the vendors in this Magic Quadrant, adding that Egnyte's pricing is perceived as affordable and offering the best value."

 All of that aside, the authors cautioned that the flexibility of available options in the product might confuse some.
 They also noted the continued lack of language localization for the UI, IT administration tools and documentation.

-Both Palo Alto, Calif.-based Accellion and Santa Clara, Calif.-based Syncplicity have slipped from the Leaders quadrant for at least one common reason — money.
+Both Palo Alto, Calif.-based Accellion and Santa Clara, Calif.-based Syncplicity by Axway have slipped from the Leaders quadrant for at least one common reason — money.
 Both compete against what appears to be bigger, better capitalized leaders.